davidfstr/dafoster.net/_posts/2013-02-02-learnings-from-sicp.md

 #### Usage

-The Pascal philosophy has won out in most statically typed languages such as C++ and Java, and in languages with poor (or nonexistant) built-in collections.
+The Pascal philosophy has won out in most statically typed languages such as C++ and Java, and in languages with poor (or nonexistent) built-in collections.

 The Lisp philosophy is more common in dynamically typed languages that lack built-in support for classes, such as Lisp itself and JavaScript.